-Figure 9. shows upper and lower drainage slots cut into a bearing seat which had no existing drainage at all before modification.
+NOTE: Figure 7. shows a completed drainage hole cut into a bearing seat.

-Remove any sharp edges left behind by the modifications that could break off and fall into the cavity.
-Make sure any grinding dust, filings or drill chips left behind by cutting the drainage slots are completely cleaned out of the housing.
-Check that the axle air vents are clear and working correctly.
+Remove any sharp edges left behind by the modifications that could break off and fall into the cavity. could break on and fall into the cavity. cutting the drainage slots are completely cleaned out of the housing. ☐ Check that the axle air vents are clear and working correctly.